Key takeaways:

 Having an asthma action plan can help you remember when to give your child which medication.
 This type of treatment schedule provides a game plan for how to manage and treat your child’s asthma symptoms, particularly when they have an asthma attack.

 An asthma attack — or asthma exacerbation — is what happens when asthma symptoms suddenly get worse.
 Anyone with asthma can have an asthma attack.
-Attacks in children can triggered by factors like:

-In an asthma attack, general asthma symptoms like wheezing, trouble breathing, and coughing get worse.
+During an asthma attack, general asthma symptoms like wheezing, trouble breathing, and coughing get worse.
 Depending on how severe the attack is, these symptoms can be mild or could require emergency treatment.

 Mild attacks can sometimes be managed at home with your child’s nebulizer or quick-relief inhaler.
 During an asthma attack, it’s best to use the inhaler through a spacer device, as your child may otherwise find it difficult to get the medication into their lungs.
-If your child doesn’t get better after these treatments, you should call a healthcare provider.
+If your child doesn’t get better after these treatments, you should call a healthcare professional.

 Constant wheezing